Classics & Archaeology (CLAR)

 CLAR 4380 Archaeology Field Experience (0-4 semester hours)

-Active participation, usually of three-weeks duration, in an archaeological excavation or survey at selected Near Eastern, Classical, or New World sites.
-Permission of instructor required.
+Active participation, usually of three-weeks duration, in an archaeological excavation or survey at selected archaeological sites in any geographical location.

 CLAR 4400 Learning Community (0-1 semester hours)

 This course is a community building program designed to assist CLAR majors and minors in forming community with their peers and faculty and acquire academic skills and habits through attending the annual lecture series and related events.
 It is an in-person experience and therefore an in-person class.
-May be repeated for credit.
-Does not count toward major/minor.

 CLAR 4410 Capstone Research Skills (1 semester hour)